 How to choose your extreme weather sleeping bag

-Price: I have decided to put this criterion on the first place here simply because the differences in prices can be enormous.
+Price: I have decided to put this criterion in first place here simply because the differences in prices can be enormous.
 By this, I mean that for the most expensive bags here you would have to pay around 6-8 times more than for the most affordable bags.
 But this difference in price has some good reasons, see the next criterion.

 Weight: The heaviest bags here in the list are 4 times heavier than some of the lightest.
 So this is what determines their best use.
 The heavier bags are usually far more affordable.